How Does A Humidistat Work?

 Why Should I Be Concerned About Humidity?

 While humidity makes the air feel warmer, it also has other effects on the home.
-Homes with a high relative humidity are more susceptible to:
+Homes with high relative humidity are more susceptible to:

 - mildew growth